 The Motorcycle Diaries by Ernesto “Che” Guevara.
-Read it if you are travelling to South America and especially if you’re on a road trip!
+One of the books to read while traveling is “The Motorcycle Diaries”.
+Read this if you are travelling to South America and especially if you’re on a road trip!
 The book shows his journey as a student through Argentina, Chile, Brazil, Venezuela, Peru and Colombia on motorcycle, steamship, raft, horse, bus, and hitchhiking.
 The book captures the path of self-discovery “the Che” lived though.
 He witnesses social problems faced by people and finds his aim in life: help them.

 The Berlin Stories by Christopher Isherwood consists of his two short novels: Goodbye to Berlin and Mr. Norris Changes Trains.
 The book is set in Berlin during the time of Hitler.
 Different characters like a cabaret dancer, a Jewish heiress, a gay couple, take you through a journey of Berlin society in pre-Nazi Germany.

-- Bangkok 8 by John Burdett is a crime/revenge novel based in one of the most exotic cities in the world.
+Bangkok 8 by John Burdett is a crime/revenge novel based in one of the most exotic cities in the world.
 It takes us into the world of drugs, corruption, prostitution and stolen art with a cop and FBI agent on a spree to catch the murderer and gives an insight about Thai Buddhism.

-- The Sheltering Sky by Paul Bowles.
+The Sheltering Sky by Paul Bowles.
 This is a good read before travelling to Algeria.
 It gives an account of how 3 Americans survive in a desert and a culture which is totally alien to them.
 It is an intense story and is also included in the TIME 100 Best English-language Novels from 1923 to 2005.

 Sherlock Holmes by Sir Arthur Conan Doyle.
 Hugely popular book, TV series and movies, still this remains one of the best London-based books.
 Extremely engaging stories of a consulting detective, Sherlock Holmes and his partner, Dr. John H. Watson takes us through the London streets and in a true English manner.

 The Life Before Us by Romain Gary (Emile Ajar) is set in a district in Paris and is a story of love, compassion and companionship.
 It is extremely moving and a delightful read and stays with you for a long time with a lovely story between an orphan boy and his guardian.

-- The Unbearable Lightness of Being by Milan Kundera.
+The Unbearable Lightness of Being by Milan Kundera.
 It’s set in the Prague of the late 60’s and early 70’s, when the Russian troops invaded Czech Republic.

 This one is a mood setter more than anything, since the descriptions of the place are not very specific to anywhere, but rather of a certain mood one might encounter in Prague.
 It’s a city with many, many layers, and extremes of emotions can be felt when least expected, just like Kundera’s masterpiece.

-- The Quiet American by Graham Green.
+The Quiet American by Graham Green.
 Vietnam is a truly complicated place and it can be extremely difficult for English-speaking (or French-speaking!) people to even scratch the surface.
 The population and the landscape bear very deep scars of the many wars it faced.
 The Quiet American is set downtown Saigon – now officially called Ho Chi Minh City – and most of it is still vividly alive today.